KhoiHuynh-thorntonlab/AdvInformatics2019Assignment1/questions.md

    and will save you loads of frustration and prevent you from taking out your colleagues jobs on the cluster, preventing you from getting nasty emails from Harry!!!!!!!!!!!**

+##### Yes this is very true.
+Harry is already busy as it is.
+Lets not make more unecessary work for him by being lazy. :)

    Assuming the node has 512gb and 64 cores that comes out to 8gb/core.
    Since we need 24gb of memory, it will require 25/8 =3.125cores.
    If the result of core is in decimal, always round up.
    Therefore, we need 4 cores for 25 gb of memory Then, the SGE job script will need to have

+##### although theoritically this is correct.
+In practice you should also account for the amount of ram used for overhead.
+I recall this being a major issue when I was helping test PSC Bridges, in that nodes were crashing because we were considering the total amount of RAM as actually being available, when in practice it was not true.
+I do not remember the exact figure but I always remove about 20GB from that calculation for overhead.

 ```
 #$ -pe openmp 4